tubbleWeek/Drone-Documenation/GazeboSimulation/ApriltagsROS/README.md

 <pose>0 0 0.15 0 1.5 0</pose>
 ```

-You can either change the line or download the model folder I have included in this directory
+You can either change the line or download the `drone_with_camera` model folder I have included in this directory

 ## Getting Apriltags Localization System